 The murder trial for a Mississippi teen who was burned alive in 2014 is set to begin this week.
 Jury selection will reportedly begin on Monday, October 9.

-Chambers’ friend Kesha Meyer told CNN that she, Tellis and Chambers hung out the day of Chambers’ murder.
-Tellis and Chambers went to highschool together, according to PEOPLE.
+Chambers’ friend Kesha Myers told CNN that she, Tellis and Chambers hung out the day of Chambers’ murder.

-Police believe Tellis acted alone.
-He has pleaded not guilty to her murder.
-Before Tellis’ arrest 150 people in Courtland were interviewed by police, over a fifth of the town.
+Before Tellis’ arrest, 150 people in Courtland were interviewed by police, over a fifth of the town.
 Two hours before she was killed, Chambers was seen at a gas station putting $14 worth of gas in her car.
 According to TIME, that was unusual.
 Ali Fadhel, a clerk at the gas station, said Chambers almost always put $5 worth of gas in her car.

 "I asked her, 'Why are you putting so much gas?'
 She said, 'I'm going somewhere,'" Fadhel told the Associated Press.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxgen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.